canonical/identity-platform-docs/DOCS/canonical-identity-platform-tutorial-deploy-identity-bundle.md

 After a while, the `kratos-external-idp-integrator` status will change to active.
 This means that Entra ID has been added as a Kratos sign-in provider.
 Congratulations, your deployment now uses Microsoft Entra ID as your external identity provider.

-# Use built-in identity provider
+# Use the built-in Identity Provider

 The Identity Platform comes with a built-in identity provider that you can use to manage users internally instead of delegating it to a third-party identity provider.
 You can also let your users authenticate both with external providers and the local one.

-The local identity provider feature is enabled by default in Identity Platform version 0.3.
+The local identity provider feature is enabled by default in Identity Platform version `0.3`.

-For the purpose of this tutorial, we will create an admin user.
+For the purpose of this tutorial, we will create an admin user:
-To do it, run the following juju action in Kratos:

 ```
 juju run kratos/0 create-admin-account email=test@example.com password=test username=admin